pippim/pippim.github.io/index.md

 tar -rpf "$Filename" website/_sass      # jekyll-theme-cayman.scss & toc.scss
 tar -rpf "$Filename" website/assets/css # style.scss file
-tar -rpf "$Filename" website/assets/js  # javascript files tar -rpf "$Filename" website/sede/*.py  # stack-to-blog.py and SEDE query below tar -rpf "$Filename" website/sede/StackQuery
+tar -rpf "$Filename" website/assets/js  # javascript files tar -rpf "$Filename" website/sede/*.sh  # refresh GitHub Pages each week tar -rpf "$Filename" website/sede/*.py  # stack-to-blog.py and SEDE query below tar -rpf "$Filename" website/sede/StackQuery
 ```

-**NOTE:** This is a small subset of the daily backup script.
-The full script
+**NOTE:** This is a subset of the daily backup script.
+The complete script
 may be posted someday if requested.
 The script is called from `cron` every
 morning, compresses files, and emails to gmail.com automatically.
+A python
+program called `bserve.py` is used to rotat daily backups into weekly, monthly
+and yearly backups.

 <a id="hdr9"></a>
 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr8" class="hdr-btn">ToS</a>  <a href="#hdr6" class="hdr-btn">ToC</a>  <a href="#hdr10" class="hdr-btn">Skip</a></div>